linuxmuster/linuxmuster-linuxclient7/docs/index.rst

 You can find the whole description of the install process on the `official documentation page <https://docs.linuxmuster.net/de/latest/>`_ of the project.

-In particularly, some `appliances (Proxmox, XCP-ng and KVM) are prepared <https://docs.linuxmuster.net/de/latest/getting-started/installoptions/index.html>`_ in order to permit a fast deployment for test use.
+Particularly, some `appliances (Proxmox, XCP-ng and KVM) are prepared <https://docs.linuxmuster.net/de/latest/getting-started/installoptions/index.html>`_ in order to permit a fast deployment for test use.

 .. toctree::
    :maxdepth: 1